 8. Jump, cartwheel, and tumble at one of these indoor bounce houses; no sunblock required.

-10. Sneak in some more (educational) fun at the outdoor Science Playground, complete with water play area at the New York Hall of Science.
-While you're there, pop inside to test your skills in the interactive Angry Birds Universe, which brings the screen-time hit to life.
+10. Sneak in some (educational) fun at the outdoor Science Playground, complete with water play area at the New York Hall of Science.
+While you're there, pop inside to see one of these magnificent exhibits.

-11. Take a free or nearly free cooling ferry ride to Governors Island to zoom down a 57-foot slide, or fly through the air on the zip line, or test out the new mini-golf course.
+11. Take a free (or nearly free) cooling ferry ride to Governors Island to zoom down a 57-foot slide, fly through the air on the zip line, or test out the new mini-golf course.
 The coolest spot, however, has to be the ice skating rink where you can glide, even in the summer's heat.